Do Interventions Work?

 - Johnson Institute Model: This type of intervention evolved from the confrontational, blame-associated strategies primarily utilized until the late 1990s.
 Instead of focusing on vilifying the addict, the Johnson model focuses on educating the addict’s caretakers on how to confront the addict and convince him or her to seek help.3

-- ARISE Intervention: This involves a combination of both direct and indirect intervening and focuses on the entire family, since addiction is a disease that impacts the whole family unit.
-In ARISE, both the addict and his family members are encouraged to seek addiction treatment and education.
+- ARISE Intervention: This involves a combination of both direct and indirect intervening and focuses on the entire family since addiction is a disease that impacts the whole family unit.
+In ARISE, both the addict and their family members are encouraged to seek addiction treatment and education such as our addiction family programs in South Florida.
 One study found that the ARISE strategy led to 83 percent of addicts agreeing to receive treatment.4

 - Crisis Intervention: While this may begin as a direct intervention, it can quickly become a forcible one.
 Crisis interventions are held to prevent some life crisis from occurring as a result of substance abuse.
 This may be required if an individual is neglecting parental duties or putting him/herself in danger as a result of constant abuse.

-This very simple question does not have many simple answers.
+This very simple question does not have simple answers.
 This is because defining success is difficult and often subjective.
 Is the goal for the individual to agree to seek treatment?
 Is the objective for him or her to complete treatment?
 Is sustained sobriety the primary aim; and if so, what quantity of time qualifies as “sustained?”
-The very arbitrary nature by which one family or addict defines success versus another makes answering the question of whether addiction interventions work very inexact.
+The very arbitrary nature by which one family or addict defines success versus another makes answering the question of whether addiction interventions work and the intervention success rates are very inexact.

-On one hand, there is strong evidence that correlates familial involvement in addiction treatment to successful outcomes.6 But an intervention without the guidance of a licensed professional interventionist can potentially strain the relationship between an addict and his or her family.
+On one hand, there is strong evidence that correlates familial involvement in addiction treatment to successful outcomes.6 We know that an intervention without the guidance of one of our licensed Florida professional interventionists can potentially strain the relationship between an addict and his or her family.
 He or she may feel betrayed, hurt, ambushed and/or angry – likely derailing the intervention effort and potentially alienating the addict from the family.